 A PDF editor is used for many things.
 Most computer users use it to fill and sign forms, read PDFs, and perform a few other simple tasks.
 However, a solid PDF editor can do a lot more to enhance your productivity and efficiency than many people realize.
 Even free PDF editors give you access to a vast array of functions to help manage document workloads on a daily basis.
-And since much of the world's business, creative, commercial, legal, educational, and professional work is still done on desktops, it makes sense to look at the top 10 free PDF editors for Mac and Windows.
+And since much of the world's business, creative, commercial, legal, educational, and professional work is still done on desktops, it makes sense to look at the top 10 PDF editors for Mac and Windows.
 So here goes…

 - The intuitive interface saves time and the UI is really delightful.

 - Extensive PDF tools cover the majority of workplace scenarios for document management.